Ludvig Puusepp: Early life

 Ludvig Puusepp was born on 3 December 1875 in Kyiv to an Estonian father and a Polish-Czech mother.
 His father Martin Puusepp was a shoemaker who had migrated from Rakvere, Estonia to St. Petersburg where he met and married Victoria-Stephania Goebel.

 Puusepp learned German at home and Russian in school; it was not until 1920 at age 44 that he learned the Estonian language.
 He continued to study languages including French, English and Italian.

 Career

+Puusepp undertook medical studies at the St. Petersburg Medical Military Academy from 1894 to 1899.
+Puusepp began training in neurology under Vladimir Bekhterev, and performed his first neurosurgical operation in 1899.
+He defended his medical doctoral dissertation on cerebral centers responsible for the regulation of sexual function in 1902.
+At the defense, psychologist Ivan Pavlov, then the head of the Physiologic Department of the Institute of Experimental Medicine, was his opponent.